MikeDev101/cloudlink-omega/backend/README.md

 # Backend
-CloudLink Omega utilizes net/http for it's API.
+CloudLink Omega utilizes gin for it's API.

 ## Basics
 All requests are either `text/plain` or `application/json`.